 In the SaaS sector, this is especially vital because it’s not possible to tweak a product feature for just one customer.
 Yet it would be foolish to ignore even a single customer, even if you can’t give them exactly what they want at the time.

 Mix it up, for better results.

 Customers today are aware of how feedback works.
-So when presented with boring feedback forms or surveys, they tend to ignore the details or the truth and just go through the motions.
-But surprise your customer with a new idea and you are sure to hear the truth about the things you want to know.
+So when presented with boring forms or surveys, they tend to ignore the details or the truth and simply go through the motions instead.
+But should you surprise your customer with a new idea, you may hear the truth about the things you want to know.
 Which is the point of all feedback in the first place.
-It is about collecting information, free from errors, that can be collated and shared within your organization to improve customer experiences.
+It is about collecting information, free from errors, so it can be collated and shared within your organization to improve customer experiences.